aleph-im/aleph-vm/doc/confidential.md

 # User side
-The user wanting to launch the VM, refered as the Guest Owner.
+The user wanting to launch the VM, referred as the Guest Owner.

 The aleph-sdk-python and the aleph-client provide way to launch , validate and start the VM.